 Sophisticated yet casual Miami neighborhood with a boho vibe

 Coconut Grove is a sophisticated yet casual Miami neighborhood with a bohemian vibe on the Biscayne Bay shoreline.
 This lush, tropical neighborhood is one of the greenest in Miami with tree-lined streets and bayfront parks and forests.
 Coconut Grove is also the city’s oldest continuously inhabited neighborhood.
 Coconut Grove was established in 1825 and is home to many of Miami’s oldest properties.
-Its spacious and ultra-desirable single-family homes include 1920s, mid-century, and contemporary properties in eclectic styles.
+Its spacious and ultra-desirable single-family homes include the 1920s, mid-century, and contemporary properties in eclectic styles.
 There are also condominium complexes with stylish living spaces built from the 1970s onward.
-Buyers in Coconut Grove may also choose to construct their own custom dream home.
+Buyers in Coconut Grove may also choose to construct their own custom dream homes.
 Many of Coconut Grove’s attractive estates feature exotic landscaping and pools.

 What to Love

 - An attractive mix of old and new homes